Crocs Jaunt Shorty Review

-The Crocs Jaunt Shorty are bright in color and constructed for a roomy fit.
+The Crocs Jaunt Shorty are constructed for a very wide and roomy fit.
 Ultralight, they are made from a fully-molded Croslite resin with a rubber outsole.
 There's no lining or insole; in fact, there's nothing else to the boot beside the resin, as is traditional for Crocs.

-Measuring only 7.75 inches from the ground, these short boots don't offer as much protection from the elements as the taller Hunter Original Back Adjustable or the L.L.
-Bean Wellies.
-They also have holes cut out from the sides of the shaft which diminish the overall effective waterproofing down to 5.25 inches.
+Measuring only 7.75 inches from the ground, these short boots don't offer as much protection from the elements as the taller options do.
+They also have holes cut out from the sides of the shaft which diminish the overall effective waterproofing to 5.25 inches from the ground.

-An impressive 1.05 lbs for the size 8 we tested, this model is easy to carry and pack, not to mention walk in.
-It is built with a shorter shaft, which means mobility is not impeded until going up an incline.
-The Croslite resin itself is firm and did not bother us until we tried to walk uphill, where the front of the shaft did not flex for our shins.
-The Shorty is specifically designed to have a "generous, roomy fit", and there's ample room for thick socks, added insoles, or high-volume feet.
-On par with other models, the Shorty earned a respectable 7 out of 10 but was bested by the comfort of the Hunter Original, Kamik Heidi, and Xtratuf Legacy, our three award winners, along with the Bogs North Hampton.
+At an impressive 1.05 lbs for the size 8 we tested, this model is easy to carry and pack, not to mention walk in.
+Mobility is not impeded unless going up an incline, as the Croslite resin itself is firm.
+The front of the shaft did not flex for our shins.
+This boot is specifically designed to have a "generous, roomy fit," and there's ample room for thick socks, added insoles, or high-volume feet.
+On par with other models, they were bested by the comfort of the award-winning models.

-The style of Crocs seem to be that of you either like them, or you don't.
-The Jaunt Shorty comes in four different colors: black, navy, berry, and lemon.
-We purchased the lemon and they are sure bright.
+The style of Crocs seem to be that of: you either like them or you don't.
+We purchased the lemon and they are very bright.
 Fun and cheery, there isn't much going on besides the evident molding and white accents.
 Big, bold and wide, they reminded us of rain boots you might find in children's books.
 In true Crocs fashion, there are holes for Jibbitz charms.
-For something a little more fashionable, we like the low-top Saltwater Duck Boot.
-The other low-top model in our review is the Joules Wellibob, which earned the same comfort level of the Jaunt Shorty.

-With minimal tread, these boots performed only slightly above average in our tests.
+With minimal tread, these boots performed fairly average in our tests.
 They weren't incredibly stable in the snow, especially if there were inclines involved.
-Fortunately, if you live in a place that snows, you may already own a pair of winter boots if you're in need of additional traction.
-They performed a better in wet grass and even more so on wet, flat surfaces.
-If you need a boot with off-road capabilities, we like the women's Xtratuf Legacy.
+Fortunately, if you live in a place that snows, you may already own a pair of winter boots.
+We found that they perform best in wet grass and even more so across wet, flat surfaces.

-The material insulates well when compared to conventional rubber.
-In addition, having a roomier foot box also allows for air to become an insulate.
-In turn, these boots were slightly warmer than the typical mild-weather boot, definitely more so than the Helly Hansen Veierland 2, but not as much as the Sperry Saltwater Duck, or the highest scorer in the warmth metric, the notable Bogs North Hampton.
+The material insulates surprisingly well for not being made with conventional rubber.
+Having a roomier foot box also allows for air to become an insulate.
+In turn, these boots are slightly warmer than a typical mild-weather boot.
+They did not out-perform the highest scorer in the warmth metric, however.

-From Colorado, but manufactured in Vietnam, these ultralight Jaunt Shorty boots were the cheapest we recently reviewed, ringing in at $40.
-A great value for adequate rainwear, we would definitely recommend these simple Crocs if you're a fan of the style.
+From Colorado, but manufactured in Vietnam, these ultralight boots are one the cheapest we recently reviewed.
+A tremendous value for adequate rainwear, we would definitely recommend these simple Crocs if you're a fan of the style.